axingjia/jacoco-testing/README.md

 * read tracestack
 * rinse and repeat

-* IMPORTANT: Whenever you there is a bit list of  test you need to do, don't think you can skip in 2 instead of one by one.
+* IMPORTANT: Whenever you there is a bit list of tests you need to do, don't think you can skip in 2 instead of one by one.
 No, it's slower

 # About business and computer science
 * A essence of software engineering is that the money you make depends on how skillful you are and how much time you have.